 Indicated for identification of COVID infection if a patient has symptoms consistent with COVID and those without symptoms.

-For example, if you test negative day two after exposure to a COVID positive person, you could still develop symptoms up to 14 days after exposure.
+For example, if you test negative on day two after exposure to a COVID-positive person, you could still develop symptoms up to 14 days after exposure.
 If you develop symptoms after the first test, you may need to be re-tested.

 Indicated to assess for prior infection of COVID.